 Saudi Arabia is accusing Agnès Callamard, the UN Special Rapporteur on Extrajudicial Executions of violating the Code of conduct of the rapporteurs.
 In a letter sent on August 31 to the current president of the Human Rights Council, Austrian Ambassador Elisabeth Tichy-Fisslberger, co-signed by China and Russia and nine other countries, Saudi Arabia also accused Callamard of overstepping her mandate “by persistently making conclusions and recommendations to different entities” within the UN system.
 In their complaint, seen by The Geneva Observer, the signatories alleged that her statements are not based on “verifiable and duly cross-checked information.”

-A reliable source with a particular expertise on the HRC Special Procedures believes this could be the beginning of a push by some members to force the creation of an oversight body for the Special Procedures which would amount to “reining them in.”
-“Any member could throw a complaint to such a committee, de facto paralyzing the Special Procedures” they explain.
-“Ever since the creation of the Council, several countries, Russia in particular has always pushed for the creation of such a body.
+A reliable source with particular expertise on the HRC Special Procedures believes this could be the beginning of a push by some members to force the creation of an oversight body for the Special Procedures, which would amount to “reining them in.”
+“Any member could throw a complaint to such a committee, de facto paralyzing the Special Procedures,” they explain.
+“Ever since the creation of the Council, several countries, Russia in particular, have always pushed for the creation of such a body.
 One has to wonder if this is not what motivates the Russian Federation in signing those letters,” they told The Geneva Observer.